aklump/drupal_ez_multipart_mail/README.md

 * You need to send HTML emails where `$message['body']` has HTML that will not be filtered or touched by the mail system.
 * You need to control plain and HTML versions separately.

+## What it Does

+* Turn key solution to send HTML emails in Drupal.
+* Automatically inlines CSS styles.

 ## Quick Start

 1. Configure [HTML Mail module](https://www.drupal.org/project/htmlmail) as necessary to successfully send HTML mails.